jasmine-shanay/jasminemoore/about.md

 permalink: /about/
 ---

-Hi, my name is Jasmine Moore.
-I am a medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
+Hi!
+My name is Jasmine Moore.
+I am a freelance medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
 Here are a few of my accomplishments:
 - Earned a data science fellowship—an award given to 6% of applicants.
   - Received the honors designation for excellence in completing assignments.
 - Used bioinformatic tools to analyze gene and biological pathways on 670 unique host-virus interactions.